 Author and illustrator Rachael Clarke grew up in Brandon, Manitoba, but always felt like a country girl at heart.
-A lover of nature and animals, and all things creative, she grew up writing poetry and drawing everything she cared about in the world around her.
-In her youth, she published a few poems and stories, and often created custom drawings for family and friends.
-She travelled to Central America after high school which provided life-changing experiences that helped shape her future, while simultaneously creating a passion for helping people.
-That passion would eventually lead her to become a police officer.
-She spent 9 years serving her country and the general public as a constable in both the RCMP and Weyburn Police Service, before Rachael began to struggle with PTSD as a result of her employment.
-She made the difficult decision to retire from policing at that time, but remains very proud of her achievements.
+A lover of nature and animals, and all things creative, she grew up writing poetry and drawing everything she admired in the world around her.
+In her youth, she published a few poems and a short story, and often created custom drawings for family and friends.
+Her favorite subject in school was art… no shock there.

 After high school, Rachael went to C.M.U.
 (Canadian Mennonite University) and travelled with the “Outtatown” program to Central America, which provided life-changing experiences that helped to shape her future.
 Simultaneously, a spark was ignited for service and helping others.
 When she witnessed an unfortunate incident in Guatemala, that spark grew, igniting into a passion that lead her to become a police officer.

 Rachael spent nine years serving both her country, and the general public, as a constable in the RCMP and the Weyburn Police Service.
 Unfortunately, Rachael began to struggle with complex PTSD resulting from her career, so she made the difficult decision to retire early.
 Rachael remains proud of her service/achievements, and now advocates for first responders struggling with mental health/PTSD in any way she can.